fbu-system-programming/System-Programming-Project/README.md

 - Feature branches are created from `develop`
 - Pull requests are reviewed before merging
 - Direct commits to `main` and `develop` are restricted

+This project follows a weekly milestone-based development plan.